History of women's ice hockey in the United States: NWHL

+PWHPA

+The Professional Women's Hockey Players Association (PWHPA) was founded in May 2019 following the dissolution of the CWHL and player's dissatisfaction in the operations of the NWHL.
+Although the NWHL was the first women's ice hockey league to pay its players (the CWHL only paid players stipends), it was still not considered a livable wage.
+The goal of the PWHPA was to create a sustainable professional league for women's ice hockey in North America that provided financial and infrastructure resources to players, health insurance, and support to training programs for young female players.
+With a large number of North American players boycotting the NWHL in support of the PWHPA, more than half of the signed players on opening rosters for the 2019–20 NWHL season were new to the league.

+Due to their boycott, the members of the PWHPA decided to compete against one another on a tour to various North American cities, creating a series of exhibitions called the Dream Gap Tour, named after the gap between professional men's and women's hockey opportunities.
+Eventually, the COVID-19 pandemic caused public events to be cancelled, effectively ending the season.
+They continued the tour the following season, resulting in the 2020–21 PWHPA season.

-In addition, select NWHL players were invited to participate in the 2020 NHL All-Star Weekend in St. Louis.
-They participated in skill competitions and had a USA vs Canada three-on-three game.
-The NWHL star, Kendall Coyne Schofield competed in the fastest skater event alongside big names in the NHL such as Connor McDavid, Mat Barzal and Nathan MacKinnon.
-In the year 2019, she finished 7th out of 8 skaters only a second behind the top skater, Connor McDavid.
-Also in 2019, Brianna Decker completed a demonstration for the "premier passer" event included in the Al-Star games.
-After she completed the event, fans complained because she placed three seconds ahead of the first place winner and deserved the $25,000 prize.
-2019 was the first time woman ice hockey players has competed in the events but no one received any prizes.
-The NHL gave the NWHL a special three-on-three event as team USA battled out team Canada.
-After their countless effort in the events, the NHL still did not pay.
+In 2019 and 2020, select NWHL and PWHPA players were invited to participate in the 2019 NHL All-Star Skills Competition and the 2020 NHL All-Star Weekend.
+They participated in skill competitions and had a USA vs Canada women's three-on-three game in 2020.
+NWHL star Kendall Coyne Schofield competed in the fastest skater event in 2019 alongside big names in the NHL such as Connor McDavid, Mat Barzal, and Nathan MacKinnon.
+She finished 7th out of 8 skaters, only a second behind the top skater Connor McDavid.
+Also in 2019, Brianna Decker completed a demonstration for the "premier passer" event included in the All-Star games.
+Although she was not part of the competition, fans complained that she deserved the $25,000 prize because she had finished three seconds ahead of the first-place winner.
+2019 was the first time women's ice hockey players had competed in the events, but no one received any prizes.
 Instead, they were given appearance fees and a donation of $1 million towards girls hockey.
-Their appearances in the games have raised great awareness for women in a male dominated sport.
-More recognition was given to the NWHL, players earned more respect and they definitely added some new fans to their league.
+Their appearances in the games raised awareness for women in a male dominated sport and garnered recognition of the NWHL and PWHPA.